 Free public transport can be a way of getting more people to use it, and of developing it further.

-This enables us to fight pollution, limit the use of cars and thus ease traffic congestion, give greater independence to young people, the elderly and others who can’t get around by car, and optimize service on bus networks that are sometimes poorly used.
+This enables us to fight pollution, limit road infrastructure, limit the use of cars and thus ease traffic congestion, give greater independence to young people, the elderly and others who can’t get around by car, and optimize service on bus networks that are sometimes poorly used.
 It’s a chance to ensure free access to transport for all, regardless of means.

 The environment and public health benefit, thanks to the reduction in air pollution and, consequently, in the number of sick people covered by health insurance, paid for by the taxpayer.
 Noise pollution from road traffic is reduced, and space can be given back to pedestrians.